Dubai Police Force: History

 The stations are located in new areas and property developments.
 The stations allow customers skip queues and complete transactions digitally, and with no human contact.
 The force aims to increase its use of artificial intelligence and reduce police stations visits by 80 percent.

-In September 2023, the Dubai Police Force partnered with the Serbian government to introduce a Smart Police Station in Serbia.
+In September 2023, Dubai Police in partnership with the Serbian Ministry of Interior helped establish the first Smart Police Station in Serbia.

+The Netherlands National Police Corps adopted the Dubai Police SPS and opened its first smart police station in 2024, named SPS Utrecht.
+The new station is located in the Utrecht Centraal station and was established with support from Dubai Police.

 Services

 There are 22 SPS stations and they operate 24 hours a day and operate daily, including on weekends and holidays.
 The stations provide services in six languages, and they provide services in the following categories: